conorsomahony/conorsomahony.github.io/README.md

 # conorsomahony.github.io

-Ongoing website development - see https://conorsomahony.info for more
+This was a github pages hosted site, but now it has moved - see https://conorsomahony.info for more